 - Intravenous leiomyomatosis involves the growth of tumors within the veins, which originate from uterine fibroids.
 This has the potential to be fatal, particularly if the heart is involved.

 - Benign metastasizing leiomyoma refers to the growth of fibroids in sites external of the uterus, such as the lungs and lymph nodes.
-If there is involvement of the pulmonary system, this is more serious with the potential to be fatal.
+If there is the involvement of the pulmonary system, this is more serious with the potential to be fatal.

 Diagnosis of malignant uterine fibroids involves a series of tests and examinations.
 Initially, watchful waiting is usually employed with frequent pelvic examinations to monitor the tumor growth.

-Magnetic resonance imaging (MRI) scans can also be used in combination with a LDH blood test to diagnose the condition.
-This involves the injection of a liquid dye into a vein and images to be taken approximately 1 minute later, which will highlight the presence of a sarcoma on the MRI.
+Magnetic resonance imaging (MRI) scans can also be used in combination with an LDH blood test to diagnose the condition.
+This involves the injection of a liquid dye into a vein and images to be taken approximately 1 minute later, which will highlight the presence of sarcoma on the MRI.
 The blood test identifies increased levels of LDH iso-enzyme 3, which is produced by sarcomas.
 Both of these tests should indicate abnormalities for diagnosis to be made.